 It may be beneficial to flush the shared_pool and/or the buffer_cache prior to gathering information on each of your tasks, which will aid in getting the best possible information for comparison.
 Information on analysis tasks is stored in the data dictionary.
 You can reference any of the data dictionary views prefaced with "DBA_ADVISOR" to get information on performance analysis tasks you have created, executions performed, as well as execution statistics, execution plans, and report information.
-Refer to the Oracle PL/SQL Packages and Types Reference for your version of the database for a complete explanation of the DBMS_SQLPA package, which is new as of version Oracle 11g.
+Refer to the Oracle PL/SQL Packages and Types Reference for your version of the database for a complete explanation of the DBMS_SQLPA package.